Peter Marti: Early years

-Born in Langenthal, in addition to playing his youth soccer with the local amateur football club, Marti also played ice hockey with SC Langenthal and he made it to youth internationals in both sports.
+Born in Langenthal, in addition to playing his youth soccer with the local amateur football club, Marti also played ice hockey with SC Langenthal, and he made it to youth internationals in both sports.
 When he finally had to decide between the two, it is said that he had to flip a coin.
 After making his decision, Marti moved to the youth department of the Young Boys in 1969, advancing to their first team a year later.
-Across all competitions, league, Cup and UIC, he had 57 appearances scoring seven goals.
+Across all competitions, league, Cup and UIC, he had 57 appearances, scoring seven goals.

 Zürich

-During the 1972–73 season he signed for FC Zürich, this as the up-and-coming FCZ under German trainer Timo Konietzka lured him with a multi-year contract.
+During the 1972–73 season, he signed for FC Zürich, this as the up-and-coming FCZ under German trainer Timo Konietzka lured him with a multi-year contract.
 Marti played his domestic league debut for his new team in the home game in the Letzigrund on 20 October 1972 as FCZ won 4–0 against Grenchen.
 In the 1972–73 Cupfinal Marti scored the first goal as Zürich beat Basel 2–0 after extra time.
 At the end of the season Marti had made 21 appearances, 15 in the league and six in the Cup.

-At the end of the 1973–74 season and again at the end of the 1974–75 season Marti won the championship with FCZ, where as his playing time in his third season with the team diminished markedly and, therefore, he moved on.
+At the end of the 1973–74 season and again at the end of the 1974–75 season, Marti won the championship with FCZ, where as his playing time in his third season with the team diminished markedly and, therefore, he moved on.
 During his time with the club, Marti had 61 appearances, 34 in the league, 15 in the domestic Cup and 12 at international level (European Cup and UIC) scoring in total nine goals.

 Basel

 In the summer of 1975, Marti transferred to FC Basel under head coach Helmut Benthaus.
-After playing in two test games Marti played his debut for the club in the UIC as Basel won 4–3 in the away game against Stade de Reims on 19 July.
+After playing in two test games, Marti played his debut for the club in the UIC as Basel won 4–3 in the away game against Stade de Reims on 19 July.
 He scored his first goal for his new team in the away game in the League Cup.
-In fact he netted the team's third and fourth goal as they won 4–1 against St. Gallen.
+In fact, he netted the team's third and fourth goals as they won 4–1 against St. Gallen.
 In the next round he scored the teams first and last goals, as FCB won 8–1 away against Young Fellows Zürich and in the quarter-final he scored a hat-trick, as they won 6–2 against Grenchen.

-In his first season with Basel they ended in the season in third position, but in the 1976–77 season they won the national championship after ending level in points with Servette, but winning the play-off.
-He stayed with the club for six years winning the league title again in the 1979–80 season.
+In his first season with Basel, they ended in the season in third position, but in the 1976–77 season they won the national championship after ending level in points with Servette, but winning the play-off.
+He stayed with the club for six years, winning the league title again in the 1979–80 season.
 Basel won the championship in the last matchday of the season, away against Marti's former club Zürich and he scored one of the goals as Basel won 4–1.